WP-Grogu/ObjectPress/docs/the-basics/taxonomies.md

-# Custom post types
+# Taxonomies

 Taxonomies are Wordpesss posts categories.
 With ObjectPress, you want to optimise this taxonomy creation, to gain time and easily enable/disable taxonomies in your theme.

-This class is inspired by [generate wordpress](https://generatewp.com/taxonomy/) style, you can checkup overwritable `labels` and `args` on their website.

 ## Defining your taxonomy properties

-Define your taxonomies inside the `app/Taxonomies/` folder.
+Define your taxonomies inside the `app/Wordpress/Taxonomies/` folder.
 The class defined inside the `Minimal` tab is all you need to quickly initiate a Taxonomy with ObjectPress.
 You can adjust some properties properties, showed in the `Full` tab (shown values are ObjectPress defaults).